Forum's Open Sessions

 Please note, this page includes presentations of third parties.
 The sole responsibility for the content of these presentations lies with the authors.
 They do not necessarily reflect the position or opinion of the European Chemicals Agency.
 The European Chemicals Agency is not responsible for any use that may be made of the information contained herein.

-The Forum also used the open session to present its work as well as some national enforcement initiatives.
+The Forum also used the open session to present its work as well as results and experiences of national enforcement initiatives from four countries.

 European Environmental Bureau